Inspired by the golden age of watchmaking, BUUR is the outcome of much research, theorisation and application.

 I would start out with Swiss quartz movements for two reasons.
 To keep the price below the vintage pieces AND to maintain a slim profile for the watches.
 Mechanical watches with many complications are higher than their quartz cousins (unless you buy Audemars Piquet or Bulgari).

-I would use curved dials and curved hands and domed hesalite/plexi glass insted of sapphire crystal.
+I would use curved dials and curved hands, and domed hesalite/plexi glass insted of sapphire crystal.
 Hesalite glass is what was used on watches in the 50s and although not as scratch resistant as sapphire crystal, it can bend and will not crack as easy if dropped from heights.
 Also any scratches are easy to buff out with a polishing cloth and some Polywatch.

 Size wise I went with 38mm which was considered jumbo at the time.
-I was used to wearing a just 35mm Girard-Perregaux from 1949 on my wrist so the idea of putting a 40mm let alone a 42mm watch on my less than average sized wrists was not an option.
-38mm was a good size, and even today I will rather make watches in 37mm and 36mm than 39mm.
+I was used to wearing a 35mm Girard-Perregaux from 1949 on my wrist so the idea of putting a 40mm let alone a 42mm watch on my less than average sized wrists was not an option.
+38mm was a good size, and even today we will rather make watches in 37mm and 36mm than in 39mm.
 Everybodys favourite Rolex Explorer, the 1016, is a 36mm watch and it is beautiful (if you can find one for sale).

 They had to be Swiss made or Made in Germany - I ultimatly went with Switzerland.
+Everybody trusts the Swiss to make great quality watches.

 Have a nice day